CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 4. Finally, press on _Create desktop_.
 The operation is entirely automated and can take up to 30 minutes.
 If you try accessing the virtual desktop during this process, an error message will be displayed asking you to return later.

-You can choose between four different pre-built virtual desktop options:
+You can choose between three different pre-built virtual desktop options:

-*  **Light computation**.
-Technical specifications: _Core:3; memory 4 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: standard.medium; Billing Units: 1.3 units/h_.
-This option is ideal for testing the services (for example: starting a virtual desktop, accessing data stored in SD Connect, and deleting the desktop).
-For this reason, we advise you to start this option only for testing purposes and delete it when the testing is completed.

 * **Small computation**.
 Technical specifications: _Core:6; memory 15 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: standard.xlarge; Billing Units: 5.2 units/h_.
 This option is ideal for analyzing sensitive data using office software (for example: similar to simple statistical analysis with Excel, watching videos, listening to audio files, and working on text files).
 You can compare this desktop to your laptop.